fortinet-solutions-cse/secured-AKS-refarch/docs/JumphostUsage.md

 ## Fortigate setup from you client (laptop)

+If you prefer to run from the jumphost see at the end of this doc.

 In addition you must install Fortigate support for Ansible:
 ```shell
 ansible-galaxy collection install fortinet.fortios